ycpcs/cs365-spring2019/labs/lab16.md

 This lab is a continuation of [Lab 15](../labs/lab15.html).

-You will need to log into `deepthought` to use the CUDA development tools and run CUDA programs:
+You will need to log into `bambleweeny` to use the CUDA development tools and run CUDA programs:

-    ssh deepthought
+    ssh bambleweeny

 # Your Task